What The Hell Do I Do Next? The Guide To Being An Effective Member Of The Resistance

 STEP FIVE - CREATE AN ACTION PLAN (or several)

 At some point, you are going to have to map out your strategy.
 You have an issue, now what is your goal?
-Typically, I find goals break down into 5 overarching categories:
+Typically, we find goals break down into 5 overarching categories:

 Changing a Policy - an entity changes their rules to favor an outcome that you want.
 This can come in the form of legislation or a company updating its internal policies (e.g. anti-harassment legislation).